3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Arial (Joplin default)
 - Sans-Serif (Joplin default)

-Montserrat is the most important part in this theme, I recommended you to use it on this theme.
-I've tested over 40 fonts with sizes from 12px to 15px and Montserrat is the ultimate champion.
-It providing the best reading experience with 14px size.
+Montserrat is the most important part in this theme, I recommended you use it on this theme.
+I've tested over 40 fonts with sizes from 12 to 15px and Montserrat is the ultimate champion.
+It providing the best reading experience with 14px.

 Montseratt sample:

 ![montserrat_font_sample_abg](https://user-images.githubusercontent.com/86870826/134675707-a3c36272-7219-4fba-9079-f4aa65c20d48.png)

-Then, the monospace fonts is using on all Markdown Syntax, such as a Markdown table, Markdown link etc. You'll also see it in the code block and inline code.
+Then, the monospace font is using on all Markdown Syntax, such as a Markdown table, Markdown link etc. You'll also see it in the code block and inline code.

 Let's take a look at the monospace font family: